ThiagoMatosBR/API-RiserPPT/README.md

       this.loading = false
     })
 ```
-A user could be hypotetically interested in calculate the top tension influence on the riser inclination and decide wether or not riser top tension change is relevant at a given situation.
+A user could be hypotetically interested in calculate the top tension influence on the riser inclination and decide wether or not riser top tension change is relevant at a given situation :nerd_face:.
 In this case, it's just a matter of sending two requests with different riser top tension,  keeping all other data constant.
-Plotting both inclinations allow us comparing the responses:
+Plotting both inclinations :chart_with_downwards_trend: allow us comparing the responses :point_down:

 <p align="center" width="100%">
     <img src="Top Tension Effect.png" width="60%" height="60%">
 </p>

-### Development
+### Development :brain:

 Want to contribute?
 Great! :handshake: